All Episodes

 All you need is a sperm bank, and the last thing you want is to have a relationship with a man be the primary reason for your happiness.

-That's been that's early feminist teaching.
+That's early feminist teaching.

-That goes back, at least in the modern era to the late 60s.
+That goes back, at least in the modern era, to the late 60s.

 And now all of a sudden, look at how they've regressed.

-Now all of a sudden we're going to determine the fitness of somebody by how good a father he is and how good a husband he is.
+Now, all of a sudden, we're going to determine the fitness of somebody by how good a father he is and how good a husband he is.

 Why, I thought feminists didn't want to be governed by the lives and roles of men in their lives.

-Now all of a sudden it's paramount.
+Now, all of a sudden, it's paramount.

-Somebody pointed out to me yesterday, too, since we're um uh revisiting history, and uh in this last example, I think give you an example, folks, of just how some of these walls of the great liberal institutions of the past are crumbling.
+And in this last example, I think to give you an example, folks, of just how some of these walls of the great liberal institutions of the past are crumbling.

 And so's Ruth Buzzy Ginsburg.